Brandon Aiyuk Player Prop Bets for NFL Week 13 | San Francisco vs. Seattle 12/5/2021

 Matchup vs. Seattle

-- Aiyuk has averaged 35.3 receiving yards per game in his three career matchups against the Seahawks, 25.2 fewer than his over/under for Sunday's game.
+- Aiyuk is averaging 35.3 receiving yards per game in three career matchups against the Seahawks, 25.2 fewer than his receiving yards prop bet over/under for Sunday's game (60.5).

-- In three matchups, Aiyuk has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Seahawks.
+- Aiyuk has caught a touchdown pass versus the Seahawks once, but did not have multiple TDs in that game.

 - This week Aiyuk will face the NFL's 31st-ranked pass defense (285.5 yards allowed per game).